 PLAB Exam Application Process

 The PLAB test can also be applied to the GMA website.
 After the candidate applies for the test, you will receive a confirmation mail from the GMC website confirming their registration.
 The email will also include his/her registration, place, venue and the starting time of the test.
 PLAB 1 is held in numerous cities in India, twice a year (on 15th March and 15th November).
-The deadline for the exam is usually 8 weeks prior to the registration.
+The deadline for the exam is usually 8 weeks before the registration.

 Candidates are allowed to appear for PLAB 1 as many times as they like but can only appear for PLAB 2 four times.
 On failing the 4th attempt of PLAB 2, the candidate will have to appear for PLAB 1 again.